-Rear wheel bearings need not be lubricated more often than 20,000 miles.
+Rear wheel bearings are lubricated by gear lube splash from the differential housing and need no other lubrication.
 Whenever rear brakes are relined, or axle shafts are removed for other work, it is advisable to inspect rear wheel bearings and oil seals.
 Replace seals if leaking or worn.
-Fill rear wheel bearings and space between oil seals with wheel bearing lubricant, allowing some expansion space-do not pack full.
-Coat leather edges of seals with lubricant before installation of axle shaft.